 Q15) Is it possible to configure the SAP workflow to have a pop-up message sent to the approver in the instance that Purchase Requisitions are ready for them to act on?

 Ans: You can either send an Express Email message or if it is a work item, then make the Priority = 9.
 It will send an express message to the Respective Agent.

 Q16) How to achieve dynamic parallel processing?

 Ans: There are three ways parallel processing can be implemented

 - Dynamic parallel processing using a multi-line container element Fork (3 out of 5) Work queue

 - In dynamic processing, the type of each entry in the table has to be of the same type.

-Ans.
-Dialog Work item - W Background work item Workflow work item Work queue work item Missed deadline work item: When a deadline is missed a missed deadline workitem with the message appears in inbox
+Ans: Dialog Work item - W Background work item Workflow work item Work queue work item Missed deadline work item: When a deadline is missed a missed deadline working with the message appears in the inbox

-Ans.
-Waiting Ready Reserved Inprocess Executed (‘confirm end of processing’ in task definition) Completed Logically deleted Error
+Ans: Waiting Ready Reserved Inprocess Executed (‘confirm the end of processing’ in task definition) Completed Logically deleted Error

-Ans.
-A work item created as part of synchronous in locked until end of the method execution.
-But in asynchronous, work item is locked only until start of method execution.
-At least one terminating event is required for a task using Asynchronous task.
+Ans: A work item created as part of synchronous in locked until the end of the method execution.
+But in asynchronous, the work item is locked only until the start of method execution.
+At least one terminating event is required for a task using an Asynchronous task.